microsoft/PubSec-Info-Assistant/README.md

 Once completed, follow the [instructions for using IA Accelerator for the first time](/docs/deployment/using_ia_first_time.md).

+You may choose to **[view the deployment and usage click-through videos](https://aka.ms/InfoAssists/deploy)** to see the steps in action.
+These videos may be useful to help clarify specific steps or actions in the instructions.

 ## Responsible AI

 The Information Assistant (IA) Accelerator and Microsoft are committed to the advancement of AI driven by ethical principles that put people first.